jimmyaxod/IPFS/README.md

 These keys have to be created from the above...

-TODO: Shared secret and key stretching
+TODO: Document shared secret and key stretching

+TODO: Document Yamux multiplexing

+TODO: Document ipfs/id Identify messaging

+TODO: Document kad DHT messaging